madebysimon/OPUS/docs/A/B/test two.md

 ---
 layout: default
-title: Test
+title: Test 2
 nav_order: 2
 nav_exclude: false
-parent: Grandchild
+parent: B
-grand_parent: Parent One
+grand_parent: A
 has_toc: false
 ---

-# Test One
+# Test Two
 blablabla

 This is a child-page (see frontmatter "parent")